raspberrypilearning/webcomic/en/step_2.md

 ## What is a <div>?

-In this step, we're going to look at how the ```<div>``` tag works and what it does in a webpage.
-You will be able to change the information contained in the different divisions of the webpage.
+In this step, we're going to look at how the ```<div>``` tag works and how it creates separate ****divisions** in a webpage.
+You will be able to change the information contained in the different divisions of the webpage and style them to look cool!

 --- task ---